Becoming a Member

 • Clinical trial participation

-• Research Program engagement and Working Group involvement
+• Research program engagement and working group involvement

 • Annually submit an updated NIH Biosketch

-• Acknowledge membership in UFHCC, the use of Center space, Shared Resources, and other assistance as appropriate, in research publications
+• Acknowledge membership in UF Health Cancer Center, the use of center space, Shared Resources, and other assistance as appropriate, in research publications

-• Participation in symposia, seminars, and presentation of original science
+• Participation in symposia, seminars and presentation of original science

 • Commitment to interdisciplinary research efforts